Nibons/OperationsDashboard/README.md

 There are a few main components to this system:
--FrontEnd
+- FrontEnd
--Redis
+- Redis
--Pinger
+- Pinger
--PowerShell Execution Console
+- PowerShell Execution Console
--Docker Engine
+- Docker Engine